OnTheGoSystems/phpcs-diff/README.md

 # As a wp-cli command

+This repository is also a WordPress plugin that, when activated, provides a WP-CLI command `phpcs-diff`.

 ## Pre-requisities

 Along a working [WordPress](wordpress.org) installation you'll need a [WP CLI](wp-cli.org) installed since you can interact with the plugin via WP CLI only for now.